DongningLi/RAI-ass-frontend/README.md

 # Project Name

-Data Process and Display: creating a web application that processes and displays data from a CSV file Please refer to the backend repository https://github.com/DongningLi/RAI-ass-backend
+Data Process and Display: creating a web application that processes and displays data from a CSV file.

+Please refer to the backend repository https://github.com/DongningLi/RAI-ass-backend

 ## Table of Contents